-A survey of Tule River Reservation manufactured housing residents on the Tule River reservation in May-July 2024 revealed that 37.5% of manufactured home owners rate their homes to be in poor or condemnable condition.
+A survey of Tule River Reservation manufactured housing residents on the Tule River reservation in May-July 2024 revealed that 37.5% of manufactured home owners rate their homes to be in 'poor' or 'condemnable' condition.
 Experts from the Housing department estimated the number of condemnable manufactured homes to be up to 30%.
-The full survey results are listed in Attachment H.